Randulf-Saidov/fx-50FH-II-fx-3650P-II-Programs/Tic-tac-toe/README.md

   Player 1 uses the character `3` while Player 2 uses the character `8`.

-- If the cell is occupied or the cell does not exist, you will be asked to for another input.
+- If the cell is occupied or the cell does not exist, you will be asked for another input.
-- If the input is confirmed, the program will update and display the board.
+- If the input is validated, the program will update and display the board.
 - The game announces a win or draw at the end.
 Press `EXE` to restart.